Thelma Darkings: Personal life

 Darkings has two children and is a grandmother.
 In March 2013, she married Ángel Luis La O Hinojosa in Las Tunas, Cuba.
 The couple live in the Paso Ancho barrio of the San Sebastián district with Darkings's daughter.

 Comments on racial discrimination

 In a 2016 article for La Prensa Libre, Darkings recounted her experiences with racism in Costa Rica.
 She said that racial discrimination in Costa Rica is "a harsh reality," noting that discrimination in the country is not a matter of outright "forbidding entry to people who are Black or Chinese or another ethnicity," but rather that one is free to discriminate as long as they find an excuse for it.

-In an article for La Nación published amidst the George Floyd protests, Darkings recalled her experiences with discrimination based on skin colour in Costa Rica.
+In an article for La Nación published amidst the George Floyd protests in the United States, Darkings recalled her experiences with discrimination based on skin colour in Costa Rica.
 She stated that what happened to George Floyd is "a racial injustice" and that "it is painful, as a Costa Rican, to accept that Costa Rica continues to be very racist."